nihalmmuneer/Connect-Verse/README.md

 State management is handled using Redux Toolkit and Redux Persist for maintaining state across sessions.

 ## Deployment
-This application is deployed on Vercel.
+This application is deployed on Render.
 You can access the live version [here](https://connect-verse-xchk.onrender.com)
 - Github repository [click here](https://github.com/nihalmmuneer/connect-verse)
 - Deployment has been done in [Render](https://render.com/)